wglass/lighthouse/docs/source/examples/web_cluster_with_redis.rst

    These redis instances are independent, if a request ends up using a different cache than a previous one the results will be inconsistent!
-This is OK here since this is a simple example but in the real world you'll need to be mindful of how requests are routed to stateful clusters.
+This is OK here since this is a simple example but in the real world you'll need to be mindful of how requests are routed to clusters that keep state.

 Creating the web cluster